Aida (musical)

-Aida (also known as Elton John and Tim Rice's Aida) is a musical based on the opera of the same name written by Antonio Ghislanzoni with music by Giuseppe Verdi.
-It has music by Elton John, lyrics by Tim Rice, and book by Linda Woolverton, Robert Falls, and David Henry Hwang, and was originally produced by Walt Disney Theatrical.
+Aida (also known as Elton John and Tim Rice's Aida) is a musical with music by Elton John, lyrics by Tim Rice, and a book by Linda Woolverton, Robert Falls, and David Henry Hwang.
+It is based on the opera of the same name written by Antonio Ghislanzoni with music by Giuseppe Verdi.
+The musical was originally produced by Hyperion Theatricals.

 Aida premiered on Broadway on March 23, 2000, running for 1,852 performances until September 5, 2004.
 It was nominated for five Tony Awards and won four, including Best Original Score.
 It was also named by Time as one of the top ten theatre productions of the year.

 The original Broadway cast recording won the Grammy Award for Best Musical Show Album.
 A song from the show, "Written in the Stars", recorded by Elton John and LeAnn Rimes, reached No. 2 in the Billboard US adult contemporary music chart.

 Background

 The show is based on Giuseppe Verdi's Italian-language opera of the same name, the libretto of which was written by Antonio Ghislanzoni.
 The musical originated from a children's storybook version of Verdi's opera written by the soprano Leontyne Price.
 The book featured illustrations by Leo and Diane Dillon.
 In 1994 the book rights were acquired by the Walt Disney Company for a proposed animated feature film.
 However, Elton John chose not to pursue another animated project after The Lion King, so Disney executives suggested a Broadway adaptation instead.
 Despite his opinion that "opera people can be very elitist", John, along with Tim Rice, immediately signed on.